twk6809/ARISS_mod_script_gen/HELPER.md

 If you are a beginner or Python is not installed, skip the the next section and consider installing Thonny.

+### Python Command Line

+This tool requires Python version 3.x.
+For Linux and Mac `python3` is usually used at the command line.
+Depending on how the system is setup, `python` can be used.
+Be aware that `python` often refers to Python 2.
+For Windows, users can use `python` or `py` at the command line.
+This document references `python3`, but substitute what your system is setup for.

 ### Suggested File Structure

 It is suggested to create a folder called `Python_Projects`.
 Within this